Shades of Things to Come 1

 You’ll have someone in line in front of you with a frickin’ candy bar.
 “How are you paying?”
 “Debit.”
 Soon the cashiers will be hesitating and looking at you funny if you say you’re paying cash.
 It’s ridiculous.

-As should be expected, someone’s already got the jump on improved implementations for cybercurrencies, though.
-I just found this new site, Iota, a “transactional settlement and data transfer layer…” that seems to be address some of my above complaints.
+As should be expected, someone’s already got the jump on improved implementations for cryptocurrencies, though.
+I just found this new site, Iota, a “transactional settlement and data transfer layer…” that seems address some of my complaints.
 It is probably something to keep tabs on.

 Really interesting.
 It, or something similar, should be “the future,” if it can evade the scheming government’s interference and destructiveness.

 Of course there are others (really, there’s bound to be an avalanche of competitors), like Monero digital currency.
 It looks good.
 There’s also Dash, “digital cash.”
 And then there’s Ethereum.
-It tackles some of the issues I’ve raised here, but it’s from a consortium of banks and financiers, making it pointless and dangerous for use by a normal private person.
+It tackles some of the issues, but it’s from a consortium of banks and financiers, likely making it pointless and dangerous for use by a normal private person.

-There is something else dangerous going on with all this.
-We’re being lied to about the blockchain being the “big innovation” of cybercurrencies.
+There is something else going on with all this.
+We’re being lied to about the blockchain being the “big concept” behind cryptocurrencies.
 In saying that, they’re deliberately obscuring what could be a world-changing innovation.

-The innovation is that computerized commerce might revolutionize something we know well already — BARTER.
+Which is that computerized commerce might revolutionize something we know well already — barter.
 But now spread out over countries.
 A computer program could match up wants, skills and abilities, with those of others.
-This would work because, everyone needs SOMETHING.
-And almost everyone can PROVIDE something.
-We have the potential of evolving away from the need for money as an exploitive middleman.
-However, you can expect any development of this nature to be violently opposed, because there are just too many interests that profit from the use of money, and demand its CONTINUED use.
+This would work because, everyone needs something.
+And almost everyone can provide something.
+We have the potential of evolving away from the need for money as an exploitative middleman.
+However, you can expect any development of this nature to be violently opposed, because there are just too many interests that profit from the use of money, and demand its continued use.
 That’s why any system along these lines would have to be well-planned and designed to stop meddlers from wrecking it.